-The results (Table 1) show that just over a fifth (21.7%) of the population resided in cities and towns, over 4 in every ten (42.3%) resided in urban villages while just over a third (35.9%) resided in rural areas.
-The results also show that almost similar proportions of males (21.9%) and females (21.5%) reside in cities and towns, while a slightly higher percentage of females (43.9%) reside in urban villages compared to males (40.7%).
-The percentage of males residing in rural areas (37.4%) is slightly higher than that of females (34.6%) residing in rural areas.
+Over the years, Botswana has experienced significant levels of rural - urban migration, resulting in the growth of urban population.
+Part of Botswana's rapid urbanization also results from re-classification of hitherto rural villages into urban villages.
+The results (Table 1) show that just over a fifth (21.7%) of the population resides in cities and towns, over 4 in every ten (42.3%) reside in urban villages while just over a third (35.9%) reside in rural areas.
+This means that, for the first time in its history, close to two thirds of the country's population is urban.
+There are almost similar proportions of males (21.9%) and females (21.5%) residing in cities and towns; a slightly higher percentage of females (43.9%) than males (40.7%) residing in urban villages; and a slightly higher percentage of males (37.4%) than females (34.6%) residing in rural areas.